-a No person shall obstruct the transaction of business at a meeting or behave offensively or improperly.
-If this standing order is ignored, the chairman of the meeting shall request such person(s) to moderate or improve their conduct.

-- b If person(s) disregard the request of the chairman of the meeting to moderate or improve their conduct, any councillor or the chairman of the meeting may move that the person be no longer heard or be excluded from the meeting.
-The motion, if seconded, shall be put to the vote without discussion. - c If a resolution made under standing order 2(b) above is ignored, the chairman of the meeting may take further reasonable steps to restore order or to progress the meeting.
+- a No person shall obstruct the transaction of business at a meeting or behave offensively or improperly.
+If this standing order is ignored, the chair of the meeting shall request such person(s) to moderate or improve their conduct. - b If person(s) disregard the request of the chair of the meeting to moderate or improve their conduct, any councillor or the chairman of the meeting may move that the person be no longer heard or be excluded from the meeting.
+The motion, if seconded, shall be put to the vote without discussion. - c If a resolution made under standing order 2(b) is ignored, the chair of the meeting may take further reasonable steps to restore order or to progress the meeting.
 This may include temporarily suspending or closing the meeting.

-3. Meetings generally
+3. MEETINGS GENERALLY

-- Full Council meetings
+Full Council meetings

-- Committee meetings
+Committee meetings

-- Sub-committee meetings
+Sub-committee meetings

-- a Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost.

-- b The minimum three clear days for notice of a meeting does not include

-the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning.

-c The minimum three clear days for notice of a meeting does not include the day on which notice was issued or the day of the meeting.

-- d Meetings shall be open to the public unless their presence is prejudicial to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
-The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of Council business.
-If any item raised as part of a public participation item on an agenda does not form part of that agenda, the Council may respond to the member of the public orally or in writing after the meeting or it might place that item on a future agenda if a formal debate and/or decision is required. - f The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed fifteen minutes unless directed by the chairman of the meeting. - g Subject to standing order 3(f), a member of the public shall not speak for more than three minutes.
+- a Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost. - b The minimum three clear days for notice of a meeting does not include the day on which notice was issued, the day of the meeting, a Sunday, a day of the Christmas break, a day of the Easter break or of a bank holiday or a day appointed for public thanksgiving or mourning. - The minimum three clear days' public notice for a meeting does not include the day on which the notice was issued or the day of the meeting unless the meeting is convened at shorter notice OR [The minimum three clear days' public notice of a meeting does not include the day on which the notice was issued or the day of the meeting]. - d Meetings shall be open to the public unless their presence is prejudicial - to the public interest by reason of the confidential nature of the business to be transacted or for other special reasons.
+The public's exclusion from part or all of a meeting shall be by a resolution which shall give reasons for the public's exclusion. - e Members of the public may make representations, answer questions and give evidence at a meeting which they are entitled to attend in respect of the business on the agenda.